-Main constituent of clove is eugenol which comprises of 70-90% of the total clove constitution.
-Other oils like acetyl eugenol, vanillin, tannins and flavonoids form the remaining composition of the spice.
+the Main constituent of clove is eugenol which comprises of 70-90% of the total clove constitution.
+Other oils like acetyl eugenol, vanillin, tannins, and flavonoids from the remaining composition of the spice.
 The presence of these oils have enabled clove to be used in the preparation of toothpaste, as a local anesthetic for local dental treatment and as a means to eliminate cold, cough and fever.

 In the case of diabetic patients, the amount of insulin produced by the body is not sufficient with the level of insulin required by the body.
 Research suggests that the use of clove leads to insulin generation in the body and keeping the blood sugar level in check.

-Cloves are highly effective in ensuring that the gastrointestinal tract stays healthy.
-It eliminates stomach problems such as diarrhea, bloating, nausea, vomiting, indigestion, intestinal gas, stomach ache, constipation, etc.
+Cloves spice are highly effective in ensuring that the gastrointestinal tract stays healthy.
+It eliminates stomach problems such as diarrhea, bloating, nausea, vomiting, indigestion, intestinal gas, stomach ache, constipation, etc. You also use mixture of clove and garlic for stomach upset issues.

 The clove bud is responsible for increasing the white blood cell count of the body thus boosting the immune properties that come with it.
 It reduces hypersensitivity of the body to foreign agents that are responsible for causing harm and discomfort to the natural functioning of the body.